pulumi/docs/content/docs/guides/crosswalk/aws/_index.md

 ### If I'm an Existing User, What Has Changed?

 The primary change is new functionality added to the above packages, and the availability of these User Guides.
-Pulumi Crosswalk for AWS continues to work with the standard Pulumi CLI and SaaS.
-If you already use the free Community Edition, or paid Team or Enterprise Edition, you can continue to do so now with Pulumi Crosswalk for AWS functionality.
+Pulumi Crosswalk for AWS continues to work with the standard Pulumi CLI and Pulumi Service.
+If you already use the free Community
+Edition, or paid Team or Enterprise Edition, you can continue to do so now with Pulumi Crosswalk for AWS functionality.

 ### Is Support or Training Available for Pulumi Crosswalk for AWS?